lsst-dm/dmtn-112/index.rst

 Taxonomy
 ========

-Our intention is for Vault to be organized with secret paths under the top-level secret store (``secret/``) as follows:
+There are two primary use cases for using Vault.
+One is as a generic secret store.
+In that case, our intention is for Vault to be organized with secret paths under the top-level secret store (``secret/``) as
+follows:

 ``secret/:subsystem:/:team:/:category:/:instance:``